darinz/DL/01_Math/16_numerical_methods.md

 import time

 def vectorization_example():
-    """Demonstrate the importance of vectorization"""
+    """Demonstrate the importance of vectorization
+    Compares loop-based and vectorized computation for speed and correctness.
+    """
     n = 10000

     # Non-vectorized computation